thalesbertaglia/enelvo/README.md

   <a href="thalesbertaglia.com/enelvo"><img src="https://github.com/tfcbertaglia/enelvo/raw/master/enelvo-logo.png" alt="Enelvo" width="400"></a>
 </h1>

-<h4 align="center">A flexible normaliser for user-generated content.</h4>
+<h4 align="center">A flexible normaliser for user-generated content in Portuguese.</h4>
-Enelvo is a tool for normalising noisy words in user-generated content -- such as tweets, blog posts, and product reviews.
+Enelvo is a tool for normalising noisy words in user-generated content written in Portuguese -- such as tweets, blog posts, and product reviews.
 It is capable of identifying and normalising spelling mistakes, internet slang, acronyms, proper nouns, and others.

 The tool was developed as part of my master's project.
 You can find more details about how it works in my [dissertation](http://www.teses.usp.br/teses/disponiveis/55/55134/tde-10112017-170919/en.php) (in Portuguese) or in [this paper](http://anthology.aclweb.org/W/W16/W16-3916.pdf) (in English).
 For more information in Portuguese, please visit the [project website](http://thalesbertaglia.com/enelvo).